ncg02-tech/IT-Support-Portfolio/IT-Support-Ticket-Simulation-Server-Side/10-active-directory-user-onboarding-account-provisioning/README.md

 Sales

 ## Issue
-Manager requested creation of a new domain account for a new employee.
+Request to create and configure a domain account for a new employee.

 ---

 ## Troubleshooting
-- Reviewed account creation request
+- Reviewed onboarding request and required account details
-- Accessed Active Directory Users and Computers
+- Accessed **Active Directory Users and Computers (ADUC)**
-- Navigated to Sales Organizational Unit (OU)
+- Navigated to appropriate **Organizational Unit (OU)**
-- Initiated new user object creation
+- Created new user object with required attributes
-- Entered user details and username
+- Configured initial credentials and account options
-- Configured initial password
+- Enabled **“User must change password at next logon”**
-- Set account options for first login
-- Completed user account creation
-- Verified account exists in domain
+- Verified account creation and directory placement

 ---

 ## Resolution
-- Created new user account in Active Directory
-- Assigned user to correct Organizational Unit (Sales)
+- Provisioned user account within correct OU
-- Configured login credentials
+- Configured authentication credentials and initial access settings
-- Confirmed successful login on domain-joined machine
+- Validated successful login on domain-joined system
-- Verified account ready for use
+- Confirmed account readiness for production use

 ---